Actifio/restapisamples/Backup and DR.md

 ## FAQ
 ### I can connect but don't seem to stay connected

 The issue is that your Management Console user has no role.
 Go to the Management Console GUI and set the Users role.
+Then create a new token and session.

 ### Can I use this Service Account to login to the Management Console WEB GUI?

 No you cannot.
 A service account cannot be used to login to a Web Browser to authorize Console access

 ### Can I use one service account into two projects?